tc39/proposal-iterator-helpers/README.md

 ## Motivation

-Iterators are a useful way to represent large or possible infinite enumerable data sets.
+Iterators are a useful way to represent large or possibly infinite enumerable data sets.
 However, they lack helpers which make them as easy to use as Arrays and other finite data structures, which results in certain problems that could be better represented by iterators being expressed in Arrays, or using libraries to introduce the necessary helpers.
 Many [libraries and languages](#prior-art) already provide these interfaces.

 ## Proposal

-The proposal introduces a collection of new methods on the Iterator prototype, to allow general ussage and consumption of iterators.
+The proposal introduces a collection of new methods on the Iterator and AsyncIterator prototypes, to allow general usage and consumption of iterators.
 For specifics on the implemented methods, please refer to the specification.

 See [DETAILS.md](./DETAILS.md) for details on semantics decisions.